supershadoe/delta/README.md

 an issue if it doesn't work as expected. (time to respond to issues may be high)

 ### How to use
-Get the pre-release APK from GitHub releases and install; also get Shizuku app from Play Store.
+Get the release APK from GitHub releases and install; also get Shizuku app from Play Store.

 [<img src="https://github.com/ImranR98/Obtainium/blob/main/assets/graphics/badge_obtainium.png"